 There is a seamlessness to our experience that we basically deny.
 We’re here, the cat is there, the driveway is out there, our friends are scattered hither and yon.
 Work is is three hours, supper is in ten, tomorrow is the doctor’s appointment, Easter is a few months off.
 Segmentation – separation – is the way we deny that seamlessness, that oneness.
 It’s a habit that’s hard to break but, like most habits, it’s only a decision we made once that we have since repeated a thousand times a thousand times.
 It’s not reality.
 It’s a choice against reality.

-Lesson 30 of A Course in Miracles has a sort of “take the kid’s gloves off” feel to it.
+Lesson 30 of A Course in Miracles has a sort of “take the kid’s gloves off” feel to this problem.
 It’s like we’ve been taking guitar lessons for a month and the teacher has us working scales and practicing chords and learning songs nobody really wants to learn (little etudes, Twinkle Twinkle, etc.).
 The amp has been off and when it’s on the volume is just a hair below one.
 Then bam!
 The teacher says, well, okay.
 You’ve been pretty diligent.
 Why not play for a while?

 I don’t remember the second time I did it.